azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Examine the response

-A successful response is returned in JSON:
+A successful response is returned in JSON (snippet):

 ```json
 [